yashkurkure/powerman/README.md

 A more comprehensive list can be found in this [article](https://web.eece.maine.edu/~vweaver/projects/perf_events/uncore/offcore_uncore.pdf).

-## On chameleon ~ Experiment on Intel Skylake using RAPL on Chameleon Cloud
+## On Chameleon ~ Experiment on Intel Skylake using RAPL on Chameleon Cloud

 This exeperiment demonstrates energy monitoring an Intel Skylake CPU using RAPL on Chameleon Cloud.